 Exhaust fumes aren't unique to the oil and gas energy industry, but they are a hazard anywhere heavy equipment or diesel generators are used.
 Short-term exposure to exhaust can cause eye, nose, and throat irritation.
 Long-term issues include cardiovascular problems and cancer.

 Engineering controls are the best strategy to control exposure to exhaust.
 Use low-sulfur fuels and, if possible, restrict the amount of diesel-powered equipment in a work area.
 Also, regular maintenance of your equipment will prevent it from running too rich, which can result in excessive emissions.

 By tapping into technology — especially mobile forms — to provide your workers with everything from equipment inspections and hazardous substance self-inspections to safety checklists and more, you can keep your employees safe from these hidden hazards and oil and gas extraction dangers.

-In many cases, OSHA or other organizations have published standards relating to exposure levels of these hazards.
+In many cases, OSHA or other energy regulation organizations have published energy standards relating to exposure levels of these hazards.
 So knowing the legal limits is a first step.
-Use these published guidelines (and other sources referenced here) to create training guides and mobile safety checklists that your workers can take right into the field with them.
+Use these published energy guidelines (and other sources referenced here) to create training guides and mobile safety checklists that your workers can take right into the field with them.
 And consider using a mobile PPE checklist — a good practice no matter what hazards you are trying to mitigate.